How to fix and prevent split ends, according to the experts

 Use less heat

 Keeping your hair hydrated is key to avoiding split ends, so lay off the heat styling every once in a while.
 "Give everything a break," says hair styling expert Luke Hersheson, who’s looked after the locks of Victoria Beckham, Sienna Miller, and Keira Knightley.
 "That doesn't mean not doing anything, but instead experimenting with using less heat and allowing your hair's condition to improve."

-A fortifying or strengthening formula will be the best shampoo and conditioner to reduce the chances of your ends splitting.
+A fortifying or strengthening treatment, such as bond builders for hair like Olaplex can help repair damage within strands, although not specifically the ends. the best shampoo and conditioner will also be a bond repair formula, to reduce the chances of your ends splitting.
 Avoid anything too harsh, as this can dry out the hair rather than replenish it.
 It is also incredibly important to keep your scalp clean to promote healthy growth.